 In a 12-inch, deep-sided skillet, sauté 1 small diced onion in 2 teaspoons olive oil over medium-low heat until tender, about 5 to 8 minutes.
 Next add in 2 minced cloves of garlic and cook for 1 minute.
 Then add in a pound of lean ground beef and cook until no longer pink, about 10 minutes, then drain off any excess fat.

-Next stir in 3/4 cup of both the long grain white rice and sweet corn.
+To the meat mixture add 3/4 cup of both the uncooked long grain white rice and sweet corn.

 Stir in 1 (15 ounce) can of both diced tomatoes and beef broth.
 For the tomatoesI like using fire-roasted and I also pulse them in a mini food process for a smaller dice because that’s the only way my family will eat this.
 Large pieces of cooked tomato are a no-go.

 Stir everything together before covering, bringing it to a boil.
 Then reduce the heat to medium-low and simmer for 25 minutes or until the rice is cooked and tender.

 After the 25 minutes, the rice should’ve absorbed the liquids and be cooked through.

 Once the rice is cooked, stir and spread into an even layer and sprinkle with 2 cups freshly grated cheddar jack cheese.
 Cover and cook on low heat until the cheese has melted.